candebellavita/vkompth/DILUTION/README.md

 ![figura](figure1.png)

 The plot shows the source spectrum (top left), and the rms (left middle) and lag (left bottom) spectra of the QPO with the corresponding residuals plotted on the right.
-(The labels of this figure are the standard Xspec abels; in reality the y axis of the middle left panel should be `fractional rms`, and that of the bottom left `phase lags (rad)`.
+(The labels of this figure are the standard Xspec labels; in reality the y axis of the middle left panel should be `fractional rms`, and that of the bottom left `phase lags (rad)`.
 You can change those, for instance `setpl comm win 2; setpl comm lab y fractional rms; setpl com win 3; setpl com lab y phase lags (rad)`)

 The model includes dilution.
 This is defined in the `.xcm` file using the command: